What you'll learn in this article

 In other cases, credentialed employees have intentionally compromised passwords by selling them on black markets.

-For example, access points for cyber-attackers can require multiple passwords from multiple users in order to access them (multifactor verification).
+For example, access points for a cyber criminal can require multiple passwords from multiple users in order to access them (multifactor verification).
 To learn how Mimecast’s email security programs can help protect passwords, schedule a demo.

 When to cut losses?